galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 >
 {: .question}

-There is the SIH index plot the must have at this step :
+Here is the SIH index plot you must obtained :

 ![SIH index plot](./Images/SIH_index_plot.png "SIH index plot")

-With this graph you will be able to determine the optimal number of clusters that have retained for the construction of ecoregions.
+With this graph you will be able to determine the optimal number of clusters retained for the construction of ecoregions.
 As said before, the optimal number of cluster is the one that maximizes the SIH index.
 In this example, the number of clusters that optimizes the SIH index is seven.

 ## Build ecoregional clusters with **ClaraClust**